 We extend credit to various digital resellers and channel partners.
 Collection of trade receivables may be affected by changes in economic or other industry conditions and may, accordingly, impact our overall credit risk.
 Although we generally do not require collateral, we perform ongoing credit evaluations of our customers and maintain reserves for potential credit losses.
 Invoices are aged based on contractual terms with our customers.
 The provision for doubtful accounts is recorded as a charge to general and administrative expense when a potential loss is identified.
 Losses are written off against the allowance when the receivable is determined to be uncollectible.
-At March 31, 2017, we had three customers who accounted for approximately 27 percent, 22 percent, and 11 percent of our consolidated gross receivables, respectively.
-At March 31, 2016, we had two customers who accounted for 26 percent and 24 percent of our consolidated gross receivables, respectively.
+At March 31, 2018, we had three customers who accounted for approximately 39 percent, 21 percent, and 10 percent of our consolidated gross receivables, respectively.
+At March 31, 2017, we had three customers who accounted for 27 percent, 22 percent, and 11 percent of our consolidated gross receivables, respectively.

 A majority of our sales are made via digital resellers and channel partners.
-During the fiscal year ended March 31, 2017, approximately 64 percent of our net revenue was derived from our top ten customers.
+During the fiscal years 2018, 2017, and 2016, approximately 67 percent, 64 percent, and 62 percent, respectively, of our net revenue was derived from our top ten customers.
 Though our products and services are available to consumers through a variety of retailers, digital resellers and directly through us, the concentration of our sales in one, or a few, large customers could lead to a short-term disruption in our sales if one or more digital resellers and channel partners significantly reduced their purchases or ceased to carry our products and services, and could make us more vulnerable to collection risk if one or more of these large customers became unable to pay for our products or declared bankruptcy.

 Currently, a majority of our revenue is derived through sales of products and services playable on hardware consoles from Sony and Microsoft.
-For the fiscal years ended March 31, 2017, 2016 and 2015, our net revenue for products and services on Sony's PlayStation 3 and 4, and Microsoft's Xbox 360 and One consoles (combined across all four platforms) was 70 percent, 67 percent, and 66 percent, respectively.
+For the fiscal years ended March 31, 2018, 2017 and 2016, our net revenue for products and services on Sony's PlayStation 3 and 4, and Microsoft's Xbox 360 and One consoles (combined across all four platforms) was 70 percent, and 67 percent, respectively.
 These platform partners have significant influence over the products and services that we offer on their platforms.
-Our agreements with Sony and Microsoft typically give significant control to them over the approval, manufacturing and distribution of our products and services, which could, in certain circumstances, leave us unable to get our products and services approved, manufactured and provided to customers.
+Our agreements with Sony and Microsoft typically give significant control to them over the approval, manufacturing and distribution of our products and services that are distributed through their platform, which could, in certain circumstances, leave us unable to get our products and services approved, manufactured or distributed to customers.